brilliantfantastic/bf/src/blog/2020-07-23-new-plan/index.md

 Chronic has this feature planned where it would send you things to do on your break.
 This could be reading Twitter where you left off or watching a YouTube video you saved for later.
 It could be a prompt to workout or to write in your journal.
 It was perhaps my favorite planned feature for Chronic.

 I always thought I would release it after Chronic as a by-product.
 Because it is less ambitious and fits into my amazing (!!)
 3-point plan, I am going to switch that release schedule around a bit and release Breaktime first, then build it into Chronic.
 As you may have guessed, Breaktime will be released as a Slack app at first.
 It's Slack apps all the way down.
+More on Breaktime in a future post.

 Chronic is not going away, I still need it to exist.
 It's just on pause while I implement my fantastic (!!)
 3-point plan.
 Chronic is ambitious and it needs some new planning, strategy, and a team.
 Those are being worked on but in the meantime, no rest for the wicked (!!)
 3-point plan.